xixu-me/rulesets-for-META/README.md

-# Rulesets in MRS Format - a fundamental and vital component of [Project META](https://github.com/Project-META)
+# Rulesets in MRS Format

 ## Overview

-This repository a the fundamental and vital component of Project META containing rulesets in MRS format converted from extended [Loyalsoldier's rulesets](https://github.com/Loyalsoldier/clash-rules) merged with the corresponding [MetaCubeX's rulesets](https://github.com/MetaCubeX/meta-rules-dat).
+This repository is a fundamental and vital component of [Project META](https://github.com/Project-META) containing rulesets in MRS format converted from extended [Loyalsoldier's rulesets](https://github.com/Loyalsoldier/clash-rules) merged with the corresponding [MetaCubeX's rulesets](https://github.com/MetaCubeX/meta-rules-dat).
 Use GitHub Actions to automatically build every day at 6:50 am Beijing time to ensure the rulesets kept up to date.

 ## URLs